Cisco-Talos/Barbervisor/README.md

 Intel x86 bare metal hypervisor for researching snapshot fuzzing ideas.

+The blog describing the developement of the tool can be found [here](https://blog.talosintelligence.com/2020/08/barbervisor.html)

 ## Building

 Ensure `i586-pc-windows-msvc` and `x86_64-pc-windows-msvc` toolchains are installed and running nightly Rust.